swapnilin/NLP-Preprocessing-Techniques/README.md

 <br><br>

 ## N-Grams
-N-grams are a contiguous sequence of n items from a given sample of text, where n refers to the number of words in the sequence.
+N-grams are similar to BoW, but they capture the sequence of words up to a certain length (e.g., bigrams, trigrams, etc.) They are a contiguous sequence of n items from a given sample of text, where n refers to the number of words in the sequence.
 N-grams are useful in language modeling, text generation, and machine translation.

 ### Example:
 Consider the sentence "The quick brown fox jumps over the lazy dog."
 The bigrams (2-grams) for this sentence would be: